Wells Fargo former interim CEO Allen Parker to step down as general counsel

-(Reuters) - Wells Fargo & Co (WFC.N) on Thursday said its general counsel Allen Parker, who was formerly interim chief executive officer, would step down in March 2020.
+Nov 14 (Reuters) - Wells Fargo & Co on Thursday said its general counsel Allen Parker, who was formerly interim chief executive officer, would step down in March 2020.

 Parker joined Wells as general counsel in March 2017, served as interim CEO and president from March 2019 to October 2019, and then returned to the general counsel role.